vincent-pradeilles/KeyPathKit/README.md

 ### and

-Performs a boolean AND operation on an attribute of type `Bool`.
+Performs a boolean AND operation on a property of type `Bool`.

 ```swift
 contacts.and(\.hasDriverLicense)